Kunama people: Demographics

 The Kunama speak the Kunama language.
 It is conventionally classified as part of the Nilo-Saharan family, which also includes the nearby Nara language although they are not closely related.
-Although some Kunama still practice traditional beliefs, majority of the Kunama have adopted Islam.
+Although some Kunama still practice traditional beliefs, most have adopted Islam or Christianity.

 The fertile plains of the Gash-Setit, also known as the Gash-Barka region, where the Kunama live are sometimes referred to as the "breadbasket of Eritrea".
 Formerly nomadic, today they are farmers and pastoralists.
 Historically, the Kunama have been dominated by other ethnic groups and they are often forced from their traditional lands.
 The official policy of the Government of Eritrea is that all land is state property and the Government encourages large commercial farms.

 The Kunamas are settled agriculturalists and pastoralists living mainly from cattle.
 They are matriarchal with a prominent role played by women.
 According to their social system, a child is a member of Kunama society only if his or her mother is Kunama, and relatives are only recognized on the mother's side.

 The Kunamas are both linguistically and culturally closely related to the Nara people of Eritrea.